 Customer reception

-Roam Research scores a 4.6 on Product Hunt.
-Customer reviews include:
+Roam Research scores a Customer reviews include:

 “Roam Research has revolutionized my note-taking process.
 With bi-directional links, daily notes, and unmatched flexibility, it's a game-changer for creative thinkers.” - Reuben N. on Product Hunt